 In fact, he even called for church leadership to humble themselves and to clothe themselves in humility.
 Where does Peter’s call to humility appear in scripture?

-3. Jesus is obviously referring to Judas in the Gospel of John Chapter 13, verses 10 and 11.
+3. Jesus is obviously referring to Judas in verses 10 and 11.
 What is meant by the word clean?

-2. What things is Jesus referring to in the Gospel of John Chapter 13, verse 17?
+2. What things is Jesus referring to in verse 17?

-3. What scripture is Jesus referring to in the Gospel of John Chapter 13, verse 18 where he says but that the scripture may be fulfilled 'He that eateth bread with me hath lifted up his heel against me.'?
+3. What scripture is Jesus referring to in verse 18 where he says but that the scripture may be fulfilled 'He that eateth bread with me hath lifted up his heel against me.'?